agpelliza/rabbitmq_federation/README.md

 You will need to run a similar set of commands on each node to connect them as well.

-This is "new" way of doing things in RabbitMQ version 3, and something that isn't covered in most of the tutorials out there on the net.

 Run your federated setup
 ------------------------